Stádio Georgios Karaiskakis

 |Inauguration||1895 (Velodrome) , 1964 (Karaiskáki) , 2004 (Néo Karaiskáki)|

 Located in Piraeus, in the Athens urban area, the Karaiskakis Stadium was originally built in time for the 1st modern Summer Olympics in 1896 in Athens, as an outdoor Velodrome.
 Minor Renovations took place during the 1960’s.
 Current tenants Olympiacos, only moved into the stadium in 1925 until 1984, then from 1989 until 1997, then moved back in after complete reconstruction from 2004-present.

-The original stadium also suffered from the Gate 7 tragedy on 8th February 1981, an incident widely known as the Karaiskaki Stadium disaster.
+The original stadium also suffered from the Gate 7 tragedy on 8th of February, 1981, an incident widely known as the Karaiskaki Stadium disaster.
 In memory of this, at the section of Gate 7, twenty one seats are coloured black instead of red, shaping the number 7.

 The rebuilt stadium re-opened in 2004, in time to host some of the Football competitions during the 2004 Summer Olympics and Paralympics.
 With an all seated capacity of 33,296, the stadium has been handed a status of 5 stars by UEFA.